I-Georg/DevOps-Course-Starter/README.md

 ##Pytest
-To add Pytest to the project, run: pip install pytest In order to load the .env variables, run pip install pytest-dotenv Tests are in item_test.py
+To add Pytest to the project, run: poetry install pytest In order to load the .env variables, run pip install pytest-dotenv Unit Tests are in item_test.py
-To run tests: pytest
-To run unit tests: cd into the app: cd todo_app and run: pytest items_test.py To run integration tests: cd into the app: cd todo_app and run: pytest integration_test.py
+To run unit tests: cd into the app: cd todo_app and run:poetry run pytest items_test.py To run integration tests: cd into the app: cd todo_app and run:poetry run pytest integration_test.py

 ##Selenium tests:
 For selenium tests to work:
-Run: pip install selenium
+Run: poetry install selenium
 Depending on the browser(here is used Firefox): download the browser https://pypi.org/project/selenium/ , for Firefox you need latest version of gheko browser and  make sure it’s in your PATH.
 For Windows 10, if you keep getting error  Message: 'geckodriver' executable needs to be in PATH., add the geckodriver.exe under /Python/Scripts/
-To run: pytest e2e_test.py
+To run: poetry run pytest e2e_test.py
-Also you need to have the app running - Open a second terminal and run: poetry run flask run